Children and Youth

 Foster care admissions are decreasing, and the regional rate is higher than the state’s.
 The rate of children admitted to foster care declined to 1.5 children per 1,000 in 2022 from 2.6 in 2010.
 The rate is same as the statewide rate of 1.5 children per 1,000.
 Admissions were greatest in Greene County, with 5.7 children per 1,000 admitted to foster care, followed by Sullivan and Columbia (both 2.1).

-The region has seen a decline in the teen pregnancy rate, which is similar to the state.
-In 2020, the last year data was available, the number of pregnancies among females 12-19 was 0.9%, 1.3 percentage points lower than in 2010.
-Teen pregnancy was highest in Sullivan County at 1.5% and lowest in Putnam at 0.4%.
+The region has seen a dramatic decline in the teen pregnancy rate, which is similar to state-wide trends.
+In 2021, the last year data was available, the number of pregnancies among females 12-19 was 0.8%, a 58% decline over the previous decade.
+Teen pregnancy was highest in Sullivan County at 1.7% and lowest in Putnam County at 0.4%.

 INDICATORS TREND | STATE